Recent events have eroded our sense of safety particularly when it comes to our children and schools. Something to think about.

 Allergies: Children allergic to dogs need accommodations, but should not keep dogs out of school.
 Several court rulings have ruled against parents who wanted service dogs kept out of school.

 One solution would be to have hypoallergenic dogs for therapy dogs in school. here’s a list of the 23 dogs that are listed as hypoallergenic.
 Note poodles and a number of larger dogs are on the list are also noted for abilities as guard dogs.
+Go here for more advice. about dogs who do not shed hair.

 Children afraid of dogs: Such fears are usually based on one bad experience and are false fears when it comes to most dogs.
 The way to deal with false fears is to face them and trained therapy dogs help with overcoming the fear of dogs.